La Louisiane, 725 Iberville St., (504) 378-7330; www.21stamendmentnola.com

 Deuce McAllister's Ole Saint Kitchen & Tap

-Memorabilia from former New Orleans Saint Deuce McAllister's football career with the Saints and at Ole Miss decorates the interior of this bar inside the Wyndham New Orleans hotel.
+Memorabilia from former New Orleans Saint Deuce McAllister's football career decorates the interior of this bar inside the Wyndham New Orleans hotel.
 Ole Saint features a large selection of local, regional and national craft beers and serves Southern coastal cuisine.
-Wednesday is Service Industry Night, with two-for-one draft beers and $1 off bottle beer, cocktails and glasses of wine.
 Open daily.
-No smoking.
 Full restaurant menu.
 Happy hour 3 p.m.-7 p.m.
 Mon.-Fri.

 Dickie Brennan's Steakhouse

 The bar at this clubby steakhouse has a cocktail menu featuring house takes on classics such as the Moscow mule (vodka, cognac, lime juice, ginger beer), and Manhattan (Benchmark bourbon, Dolin sweet vermouth, Reagan's orange bitters).
 There are TVs for sports viewing and free Wi-Fi.
 Open daily.
 Full restaurant menu.
 Happy hour 5 p.m.-7 p.m. daily.

 On an unassuming corner near Jackson Square, this temple to the glory of beef also has a swanky bar perfect for cocktails even if you're not indulging in one of Doris' dry-aged steaks.
 Order a red wine (there's plenty by the glass) and pair it with tuna, Chateaubriand tartare or the impossibly rich Doris burger.
 Open daily.
 Full restaurant menu.

 Broussard's Restaurant, 819 Conti St., (504) 581-3866; www.broussards.com;